informalsystems/hermes/guide/src/tutorials/local-chains/start-local-chains.md

 ```

 > __TROUBLESHOOTING__:
-> - If the command does not out output anything, make sure the path to Hermes' binary is set in `{{#template ../../templates/path/gm/default_path.md}}`.
+> - If the command does not out output anything, make sure the path to Hermes' binary is set in `$HOME/.gm/gm.toml`.

 ### The `$HOME/.gm` directory